 The longest-standing exception to credit laundering is when an articulation agreement exists between one college (usually a 2-year college) and a second college (usually a 4-year college).
 It’s not uncommon for 2 and 4-year colleges to enter into formal written agreements that intentionally transfer a degree earned at a 2-year college in as a full and perfect transfer at a 4-year college.
 When these written articulation agreements exist, this changes EVERYTHING.
 In this case, the eggs are now all painted gold!

 An associate degree inside an articulation agreement changes the color of the eggs.
 The 4-year college now receives a basket of golden eggs, and they accept that basket as payment in full for your first 60 credits, no questions asked.
-Credits inside an articulation agreement are not sorted- they are accepted!
+Credits inside an articulation agreement are not sorted and reevaluated- they are accepted !

 Will any associate degree change the color of the eggs?
 No!
-And that’s where some families make a mistake.
-Even if an associate degree is earned, unless the 4-year college has a written articulation agreement with your 2-year college, the gold washes off and you’re back to a basket of individually colored eggs.
+And that’s where some families make a big mistake.
+Even when an associate degree is earned, unless the 4-year college has a written articulation agreement with your 2-year college, the gold washes off and you’re back to a basket of individually colored eggs.
 This is why an AA degree earned at a 4-year college is unlikely to transfer well into a different 4-year college – no articulation agreement.

 To emphasize: A written articulation agreement (followed perfectly and completed in full) is how you can guarantee the transfer of your credits as a full and perfect transfer.
 Finish your articulation agreement!